 Prerequisites: Competency with a musical instrument appropriate to a stage band.

 Practical experience in performing music in popular and jazz styles arranged for stage band.
 Public performances on campus and in community.
 Course may be taken four times.
-(2) Transfer credit: UC, CSU
+(2)

 MUS R118-Introduction to Guitar